Luc-Mcgrady/Anki-Search-Stats-Extended/readme.md

 - **barWidth, barHeight**: Change the RESOLUTION at which the bar/candlestick charts are rendered.
 This can also be used to change their aspect ratio.

+- **piePercentages**: While true, A third percentage column is added to all pies.

 ## The Graphs

 ### Future due types